-The Health Access Nurturing Development Services (HANDS) program is a voluntary home visitation program for new and expectant parents.
+The Health Access Nurturing Development Services program is a voluntary home visitation program for new and expectant parents.
 HANDS supports families as they build healthy, safe environments for the optimal growth and development of children.
-HANDS will support you throughout your pregnancy and the first two years of your baby’s life.
-From pregnancy to the terrific two’s, HANDS is here to answer all your questions during the different stages of your baby’s growth.
+The program will support you throughout your pregnancy and the first two years of your baby’s life.
+From pregnancy to the terrific twos, HANDS is here to answer all your questions during the different stages of your baby’s growth.

 Who can participate?

 - First-time moms and/or dads residing in Kentucky